Best Contract Negotiation Software (2026)

 Each round introduces risk.
 A version gets emailed to the wrong person.
 Someone edits an outdated draft.
 A critical clause change gets buried in a 40-page document.
 The more rounds, the more opportunities for the process to break.

-Where negotiation time is typically spent (% of total cycle)
+Where negotiation time is typically spent (% of total cycle) - modeled estimate

 The largest chunk of time goes to the redlining process itself, but internal approval routing and counterparty response delays are close behind.
 Version reconciliation, the process of figuring out which changes are current and merging conflicting edits, consumes the remaining 15%.
 That last category is entirely preventable with the right tool.